viktorsvahn/asemd/README.md

 ```

 ## Running
-Once installed and having generated an input file in some direcotry that also contain a starting structure, the user may run, e.g.,
+Once installed and having generated a config file in some direcotry that also contain starting structures, the user may run, e.g.,
 ```
-asemd NVE input.in (--test)
+asemd NVE config.in (--test)
 ```
-to run an NVE simulation using the settings from the input file.
-The test-flag ensures that neither logs nor structure files are saved.
+to run an NVE simulation using the settings from the file `config.in`.
+The test-flag ensures that neither logs nor structure files are saved and is used for testing purposes.

 For additional information surrounding this package, please use
 ```